Set up the credit limit

 Conclusion

-Another advantage, this practice pushes salespeople and other managers to negotiate better terms of payment with customers because it allows to make more sales.
+Another advantage, this practice pushes salespeople and other managers to negotiate better terms of payment with customers because it allows them to make more sales.

 This practice is therefore very beneficial for the company to develop its business while improving its WCR and limiting its exposure to the risk of bad debts.